landerlabcode/BigSurR/README.md

 - Assert version specifics for dependencies
 - Add more assertions to prevent improper use
 - Change import structure to remove warnings from unused function conflicts
-- Change minimum Fano factor from a set number to a quantile-based one.
+- Change minimum Fano factor from a set number to one calculated based on silhouette score.
 - Add example correlation visualization using igraph
 - Add custom igraph functions for visualization to package